 The Office of Sponsored Programs & Research Administration (OSPRA) provides support for faculty and staff seeking external funding.
 We can help with every stage of the proposal process, from helping to arrange visits or conference calls with program officers to navigating the University proposal approval process.
 Additionally, the OSPRA maintains a list of mentors who have successfully applied to a wide variety of state, federal, and private organizations and who are happy to help you prepare a successful application.

 In developing your proposal it is important to adhere to all sponsor guidelines and proposal submission requirements.
 Failure to meet submission deadlines, include required information, or use specified fonts may cause your proposal to be returned without review.
-Furthermore, the OSPRS is willing to work with you and with the funding agency to make sure that your application meets all content and format guidelines.
+Furthermore, the OSPRA is willing to work with you and with the funding agency to make sure that your application meets all content and format guidelines.

-Whether you are a first-time funding seeker or an experienced principal investigator, we encourage you to contact the OSPRS well in advance of your proposal submission deadline.
+Whether you are a first-time funding seeker or an experienced principal investigator, we encourage you to contact the OSPRA well in advance of your proposal submission deadline.
 The following are some important tips in preparing grants for submission to state, federal or other agencies.

 - Pay close attention to sponsor deadlines and submission protocols.
 Is the submission date a postmark date or receipt date?
 Must the proposal be submitted electronically, by mail?